jafaryor/knowledge-base/Web/JavaScript/JS.md

 ## `async / await`
 `async/await` allows you to write asynchronous code based on Promises, in a manner that allows you to reuse your synchronous code writing skills.
 By doing this, we can write code that is far cleaner and more understandable than our chained promise example.

+> In short: Async and Await is just a Syntactic Sugar For Promises.
+[More](https://medium.com/@matt.mcalister93/async-and-await-syntactic-sugar-for-promises-in-javascript-aee7ace36d14)

 An `async` function always returns a Promise.
 The Promise resolves to value that is returned by the function.

 Asynchronous functions can use the `await` operator in their bodies.
 The `await` operator can be attached to any variable.
 If that variable is not a Promise, the value returned for the `await` operator is the same as the variable.